Birch-leaved acalypha

 Medicinal uses:

-Prescribed in digestive disorders, dyspepsia, colic, diarrhoea.
-Leaves are agreeable stomachic in dyspepsia and other ailment, in the treatments of skin diseases, wounds and poisonous bites.
+Prescribed for digestive disorders, dyspepsia, colic, and diarrhea.
+Leaves are agreeable stomachic in dyspepsia and other ailments, in the treatments of skin diseases, wounds, and poisonous bites.

 Chemical content: